Nerve Pain Treatment in Garden City & Lake Success, NY

 Radiofrequency Ablation (RFA)

-For nerve pain from specific nerve branches (such as occipital nerves or medial branch nerves), RFA uses heat to disable pain-carrying fibers, providing long-lasting relief.
+For pain from certain nerve branches — like the occipital or medial branch nerves — RFA uses heat to switch off the pain-carrying fibers.
+Relief can last a long time.

 Lumbar or Cervical Sympathetic Blocks